BramDevlaminck/Thesis_benchmarkResults/CPP_ukkonen_CCB/SearchTime/execution_time_total_avg3.md

 ## hit and search subtree
-cpp immunopeptidomics with search in subtree: 1.45269e+06 ms cpp swissprot var 1 with search in subtree: 1.57777e+07 ms
+cpp immunopeptidomics with search in subtree: 1.45269e+06 ms cpp swissprot var 1 with search in subtree: 1.57777e+07 ms cpp swissprot var 2 with search in subtree: 1.54936e+07 ms